hardliner66/ci-storage/README.md

 in a workflow file and how to access the stored data.
 The example workflow runs the file [example/increment-count.sh](./example/increment-count.sh) and passes the path where the data should be stored as an argument.
 The script updates a counter in a JSON file or creates the file if it doesn't exist.

+## Known Issues

+As this is basically a hack to persist data across CI runs, there are some limitations.
+For instance, if two CI jobs are running at the same time and they both use the `ci-storage` script, one of the jobs will probably fail because as soon as one job pushes to the repository, the other job can only push if it pulled after the push happened.

+And because we don't know what data was changed, we don't know if we can recover (e.g. by pulling again if pushing fails) without git potentially messing up the merge.
+The script runs `git pull --ff-only` before pushing just in case, but that's not guaranteed to work for all cases.

+## Supported CI Environments

+Right now, `ci-storage` only supports GitHub Actions.
+This is because the script only knows which configuration to set in order to allow pushing from a CI job.
+If you know how to detect other CI environments and how to set the necessary configuration, feel free to contribute!

+If you are using a custom CI environment or if you are using a custom configuration so that it can't be added here, you can set the environment variable `CI_GIT_CONFIG` to `skip`, which will disable the automatic configuration attempt of git.
+Just make sure you configure git to allow pushing before calling `./ci-storage persist` or the script will fail.

+Alternatively you can use the path to your custom configuration script as value For the environment variable `CI_GIT_CONFIG`.
+In this case, the script will execute the configured script every time before trying to push.